 The Value of a SDMC Pre-Purchase Inspection

-An SDMC pre-purchase inspection will save you money and heartache as you navigate the process of purchasing your new or used boat, and as you prepare it to meet your boating requirements and dreams.
+An SDMC pre-purchase inspection will save you money, and avoid heartache, as you navigate the process of purchasing your new or pre-owned vessel, and as you prepare it to meet your requirements, and cruising dreams.

 As the buyer of a new or used boat, the only opportunity you will have to negotiate with the seller of a vessel, based on its condition, is before the purchase.
 Once that’s complete, correcting any problems or deficiencies becomes your responsibility.
 The stronger the case you can make for what it will cost you to fix the problems with your prospective boat, especially those related to safety and reliability issues, the greater the probability that those costs will be taken into account in the final purchase price.